A New Attempt to Identify Long-term Precursors for Endogenous Financial Crises in the Market Correlation Structures: Data Analysis and Results

-Since we want to scrutinize what happens at the transitions of the market states we use overlapping $42$~trading day to find signals in our data potentially being connected to such transitions.
+Since we want to scrutinize what happens at the transitions of the market states we use overlapping $T_{\text{ep}} = 42$~trading days to find signals in our data potentially being connected to such transitions.
 Relevant signals may be found in the mean values of all reduced-rank correlation matrices elements and in the distance matrices derived from the reduced-rank correlation matrices.
+Investigating time series with a moving interval of $T_{\text{ep}} = 42$~trading days involves noise in the corresponding observables such as volatilites, covariances or correlations.
+Numerous analysis especially in the past decade showed that this is justified by revealing dynamics in financial markets which otherwise would stay hidden (see~Ref.~\cite{marti2021review}).
+Kenett et al.~\cite{kenett2010dynamics} analyzed the US stock markets in a period from 2002 to 2009.
+These authors found that 22 trading days are approximately the lowest bound for a trade-off between noise and a smoothed dynamics for so-called normalized correlation matrices.

 We set up $K \times T_{\text{ep}}$ data matrices $A$ and $M$ where $K=250$ is the number of stocks and $T_{\text{ep}} = 42$ trading days is the length of one interval.
 The matrices are computed on a 42 trading day sliding window which is shifted forward by one trading day and moved over the 4026 trading days of the return time series.
 In total, we compute 3984 data matrices $A$ and 3984 data matrices $M$.
 According to Sec.~\ref{sec:ConstructionOfReducedRankMatrices}, we calculate the standard covariance matrix $\Sigma$, the covariance matrix $\Sigma_B$, the reduced-rank correlation matrix $C_B$ in the covariance approach, the standard correlation matrix $C$, the covariance matrix $\Sigma_L$ in the covariance approach and the reduced-rank correlation matrix $C_L$ in the correlation approach.
 The latter matrices are singular and their elements are strongly influenced by noise.